Compute

 What Are the Differences Between Target and Source Servers After the Migration?

-The target server settings such as OS, OS files, and parameters you configured when you create a migration task are applied on the target server.
+The target server settings such as OS, OS files, and parameters you configure when you create a migration task are applied on the target server.
 So there are some differences between the source and target servers.
 They are listed in the following tables (for reference purposes only and with the final interpretation by SMS).
-In addition, the target server settings will change with system update after the migration.
+In addition, the target server settings will change with system updates after the migration.

 Table 1 Items that are not changed (applicable to both Windows and Linux)